-Chemically synthesized Epoxomicin manufactured from Peptide Institute, Inc., having characteristics of cell-permeable, irreversible, potent, and specific inhibitory activity for proteasome, is now available in Europe from Peptanova GmbH.
+Chemically synthesized Epoxomicin manufactured from Peptide Institute, Inc., having characteristics of cell-permeable, irreversible, potent, and specific inhibitory activity for proteasome, is now available in Europe through Peptanova GmbH.
+We can offer prompt delivery ex stock Sandhausen within 1-3 working days.
 This inhibitor is not manufactured under GMP and is for research and laboratory use only.

 - L. Meng, R. Mohan, B.H.B.
 Kwok, M. Elofsson, N. Sin and C.M.
 Crews, Proc.
 Natl.
 Acad.
 Sci.
 USA, 96, 10403 (1999) (Proteasome Inhibitor & Antiinflammatory Activity)

 - N. Sin, K.B.
 Kim, M. Elofsson, L. Meng, H. Auth, B.H.B.
 Kwok and C.M.
 Crews, Bioorg.
 Med.
 Chem.
 Lett., 9, 2283 (1999) (Proteasome Inhibitor)

 - K.B.
 Kim, J. Myung, N. Sin and C.M.
 Crews, Bioorg.
 Med.
 Chem.
 Lett., 9, 3335 (1999) (Proteasome Inhibitor)